nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Avoid the Ghosts popping about, head left and go up the ladder, enter the first door on the right and enter the vent.
 - Get out of the room and talk to the guy on the blockade.
   - Ghost Dance: Either this or fight the Ghost ![Credits to EvilAsh25 for the image](./images/ghostdance.png)
-- When he lets you pass, then talk to the guy past the door. **Make sure that the textbox conversation ends before you walk away from him or else he will have the key after all the fighting you have done.
+- When he lets you pass, then talk to the guy with a bandana past the door.
+- **Make sure that the textbox conversation ends before you walk away from him or else he will have the key after all the fighting you have done.
 I cannot stress this enough, END HIS TEXTBOX BEFORE YOU LEAVE YOU MORON**
 - Head through the vent, pick up the chest(Panacea, this is important) and fight the ghost, if it's 4 Monsters run away and try again.
-  - Check Ghost / Skeleton Fight Strats below
 - Talk to the guy after the fight, and hopefully he has the key, if not go back to the room and fight the skeleton on your right, if it's 4 Monsters run away and try again.
-  - Check Ghost / Skeleton Fights Strats below.
 - To the the guy for the key if you still don't have it then proceed to the ladder down and to the 2nd door on the right.
 Fight the Skeleton fighting the guy.
-  - Check Ghost / Skeleton Fight Strats below
 - Talk to the guy after, and finally get the freaking stupid key.
 (You're so screwed by RNG at this point if you had to do this btw, I'm so sorry for you)

 #### Ghost / Skeleton Fights

+- Target Priority - Skeleton then Ghost
 - 2 Skeletons
-  - Serge - 2 / 3 (Dead Skelly) - Dash & Slash other Skelly
+  - Serge - 2 / 3 (Dead Skelly) - Dash & Slash Skelly2
   - Glenn - 2 / 2 / 3 remaining
 - 1 Skeleton, 1 Ghost
   - Serge - 2 / 3 (Dead Skelly)